 Faculty Orientation Center

-The Faculty Mentor for Initial Orientation:
+The Mentor for Incoming Orientation:

-The Faculty Mentor for Ongoing Orientation (in itinere):
+The Mentor for Ongoing Orientation:

-Students who have not accessed the platform or have only watched a few video lessons are invited to attend an interactive class or are contacted directly via email or phone.
+For the second group, the Mentor provides tutoring during the teaching period.
+Students who have not accessed the platform or have only watched a few video lectures are either enrolled in an interactive class or contacted directly via email or phone.

 Contacts

-The Faculty Orientation Center, active within each Faculty of the University, is located in Rome at the University’s headquarters on Corso Vittorio Emanuele II, no. 39.
+The Faculty Orientation Center is active in every Faculty of the University and is located in Rome at the University headquarters in Corso Vittorio Emanuele II, no. 39.

 Faculty of Economics and Law:

-Initial Orientation: Dr. Gabriella Campo - gabriella.campo@uninettunouniversity.net
+Incoming Orientation: Dr. Gabriella Campo - gabriella.campo@uninettunouniversity.net

 Ongoing Orientation: Dr. Lorenzo Dorato - lorenzo.dorato@uninettunouniversity.net